darkskyapp/translations/README.md

     with the amount of expected snow accumulation on the ground.
 (For example, "snow (3-4 in.) throughout the day".)

+In each of the below precipitation types, the intensity of precipitation is (very approximately) as follows:

+*   `"very-light-X"`: 0--0.4 mm/hr
+*   `"light-X"`: 0.4--2.5 mm/hr
+*   `"medium-X"`: 2.5--10 mm/hr
+*   `"heavy-X"`: 10 mm/hr

+Snow intensities are (also very approximately) one-third of these.
+(That is, `"heavy-snow"` is more like 3 mm/hr.)
+However, these are only intended as a rough guide, as these values change over time as we fine-tune our system.

 ##### Generic Types

 Generic precipitation forms are used when we don't have information regarding